Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

         tag: "{{.Name}}"
 ```

 * Copy the Telegraf configuration file to the Rsyslog.d directory so Rsyslog will forward logs to the Telegraf agent with correct formatting.
-Your ISLE project location may be different from the example below.
+Assumes you are in the ISLE project root directory.
-  * Example: `sudo cp /opt/ISLE/config/tick/rsyslog/50-telegraf.conf /etc/rsyslog.d/50-telegraf.conf`
+  * Example: `sudo cp ./config/tick/rsyslog/50-telegraf.conf /etc/rsyslog.d/50-telegraf.conf`

 - Copy over the Docker log driver configuration and then restart the Docker service.
-  * Example: `sudo cp /opt/ISLE/config/tick/docker/daemon.json /etc/docker/daemon.json`
+  * Example: `sudo cp ./config/tick/docker/daemon.json /etc/docker/daemon.json`
   * `sudo service docker restart`

 * Start up the ISLE Docker containers again. `docker-compose up -d`